 CNH Industrial is a global leader in the capital goods sector that, through its various businesses, designs, produces and sells agricultural and construction equipment, trucks, commercial vehicles, buses and specialty vehicles, in addition to a broad portfolio of power train applications.

 For the production of the combines CNH Industrial was looking for a solution to support complex standard operating procedures (SOP).
-The operators needs to follow a process of 72 nuts in sequence with 3 different torques.
+The operators needs to follow a process of 72 screws in sequence with 3 different torques.
 Arkite’s Human Interface Mate guides the operator by visual instructions.
 By linking HIM with automation, tools will only work at the right sequence, at the right position and with the according torque.
 If the operator goes to a wrong position the tool will be disabled.

 The Webasto Group is one of the 100 leading automotive suppliers worldwide.
 As world market leader in sunroof solutions, Webasto offers the broadest product range of high quality roof systems for automotive manufacturers.
 From large-area panorama roofs with versatile additional features, and classic sunroofs through to convertible roofs.